commercetools/sphere-play-sdk/README.md

 Nevertheless, we will provide critical bug fixes for this SDK as long as we have customers using it.

+Further, we will come up with a migration guide and provide you also examples as we will update our demo stores to the new SDK too.

 ## Introdution

 The Sphere Play SDK comprises of two Java libraries designed for building shopping applications on top of SPHERE.IO: